openshift-kni/baremetal-deploy/README.md

 ### The Ansible `playbook-jetski.yml`

-The Ansible playbook connects to your provision host and runs through the `node-prep` role and the `installer` role.
-No modification of these roles  is necessary.
+The Ansible playbook generates the list of hosts it is operating against automatically based on your lab allocation and runs through the `roles` to give you an OpenShift on baremetal install.
+No modification of these roles or the playboo is necessary.
 All modifications of variables may be done within the `ansible-ipi-install/group_vars/all.yml` and `ansible-ipi-install/inventory/hosts` files.
 Please note that if the same variable is defined in `ansible-ipi-install/group_vars/all.yml` and `ansible-ipi-install/inventory/hosts`, the value in `ansible-ipi-install/group_vars/all.yml` will take precedence.
-A sample file for inventory is located at `ansible-ipi-install/inventory/hosts.sample`
+A sample file for inventory is located at `ansible-ipi-install/inventory/jetski.sample` which needs to be copied to `ansible-ipi-install/inventory/hosts` before running the playbook.

 Sample `playbook-jetski.yml`: